An art quilt which brings to mind the phrase, “And Yet She Persisted”.

 The background fabrics are a striped commercial grey batik for the water, a hand dyed cotton for the sky and a dupioni silk sun.
 The rock is made with a black on black triangle print, some marbled black cotton and over painted with pearlized dark grey paint.

-This quilt has been sold but will be on exhibit at the Houston International Quilt Festival in the special exhibit, Landscape Quilt.
+This quilt was on exhibit at the Houston International Quilt Festival in the special exhibit, Landscape Quilt, in 2018.